Sara Mishalanie - OHSU Community Research Liaison

 - When opportunities are identified, collaborative projects are initiated through the Project Assistance Program or the Central Oregon Research Coalition.

-- Laura also spends some of her time at the Hub working on projects with the OHSU Knight Cancer Institute including the Knight Scholars Program and the Cancer Prevention and Control Network Putting Public Health Evidence into Action Training.
+- Sara also spends some of her time at the Hub working on projects with the OHSU Knight Cancer Institute including the Knight Scholars Program and the Healthy Oregon Project.

 - Support OHSU academic collaborators by engaging stakeholders and community members.
 Provide county level data and knowledge about the region, facilitate partnerships and projects and data collection (e.g. focus groups, interviews, surveys)